U.S. Open Championships - A Tennis Grand Slam Tournament

 - drop shot

-• Develop the necessary mental skills for practice and competition
+• Understand the simple yet essential keys to footwork. • Develop the necessary mental skills for practice and competition

 • Be more focused on court positioning - Finally understand exactly how superior court positioning in your singles and doubles strategies can have an enormous effect on challenging your opponents.